Ocasio-Cortez says she's a 'proud' Democrat, even though she won't pay party 'dues'

 "I'm comfortable with that," she said.
 “I want to earn my seat every two years.
 I want to earn the right to have this job.”

-Some Democrats have griped that AOC is not a team player and her efforts to “purify” the caucus could cost Democrats the House majority by ousting moderate Democrats in swing districts.
+Some Democrats have complained that AOC is not a team player and her efforts to “purify” the caucus could cost Democrats the House majority by ousting moderate Democrats in swing districts.
 Ocasio-Cortez recently grumbled that the Democratic Party can “be too big of a tent” if she and former Vice President Joe Biden are considered the same party.

 A CNN opinion columnist this week even said Ocasio-Cortez should try ditching the party altogether.